What’s all this about?

 All before going anywhere near an option decision stage.

 Velindre report no prior consultation at all with external clinicians in the New Velindre project documents, let alone any formal display of data.
-They don’t offer any timelines, or dates of their ‘meetings and discussions’.
-Not even the month or year.
+The Freedom of Information report (see above) explains why Velindre offers no timelines or dates of ‘meetings and discussions’.

 What happened with the consultations?

 Mount Vernon facilitated formal responses , reporting a ‘consensus’ on 17 of the 21 propositions set out, and a ‘majority’ on the rest.
 They saw no need to eliminate any options beforehand.

 Velindre reported no formal response- its documents show no formal external peer consultation process in the first place.

 Mount Vernon options selection was enabled and supervised by the external, expert independent panel supported by a wide clinical consensus and convincing majorities.

 Velindre’s formal account of options starts with a list already denuded of the dominant trend and gold standard ‘co-location’ option.
 But, as mentioned, there’s no record of the deliberations deciding this [see above].